vippsas/vipps-invoice-api/vipps-invoice-api.md

 | 6 | `deleted`  | Invoice has been deleted                                                             |
 | 7 | `revoked`  | Invoice has been revoked by the ISP                                                  |

+See the detailed state descriptions, and state transitions, at the end of this document.

 # Authentication and authorization

 Vipps has to ensure compliance with governing regulations, including